fvaleri/streams25-demos/demos/002/README.md

 ```

 We disable them in this demo, but finalizers are used by default to avoid missing topic deletion events when the UTO is not running.
-A common pitfall is that the namespace becomes stuck in a "terminating" state when you try to delete it without first removing all finalizers.
+A common pitfall is that the namespace becomes stuck in a "terminating" state when you try to delete it without first deleting all topics.
 If this happens, you can simply remove finalizers from all `KafkaTopic` resources at once with the following command.

 ```sh